Benoooooo/C-code/README.md

 ~~~~
 school: alx-africa
 ~~~~
-*The best way to master C programming is to practice what you learn on a regular basics* _eme_ **Here are some important tips**
+*The best way to master C programming is to practice what you learn on a regular basics*;
+**Here are some important tips**
 -practice on projects
 -practice randomly on a concept